omar-florez/scratch_mlp/docs/index.md

 ---
 layout: page
-title: One LEGO at a time &#58; Explaining how neural networks learn with back-propagation
+title: One LEGO at a time&#58; Explaining the Math of how neural networks learn
 tagline: Scratch MLP
 description: Tutorial on back-propagation
 ---